vlouro/BookStore_ValterLouro/README.md

 For Improvements: The use of SwiftUI with combine for better and updated code/technology.
 Load more on the favorites list, for the list with requests there is a loading more while scrolling.

-As for the Network part, I would improve the request errors/handling, there isn't na option to retry if there is an error.
+As for the Network part, I would improve the request errors/handling, there isn't an option to retry if there is an error.